 Dr. John C. Urquhart was born in Paisley, Ontario in April of 1858, the son of George C. Urquhart and the former Janet Fraser.
-His parents were born and raised and were married in Scotland.
-There first 2 children Ann Isabella and James were born in the United Kingdom before the family immigrated to Bruce County in Ontario.
+His parents were born and raised and were married in Scotland and their first 2 children Ann Isabella and James were born in Scotland before the family immigrated to Bruce County in Ontario.
 Dr. Urquhart was the third youngest of 8 children.
 Besides Ann and James his other siblings were; Margret, George, Catherine, Jessie and Janet.
 When Dr. Urquhart’s parents first immigrated to Canada, his father farmed to support the family.
 According to the 1871 census, Dr. Urquhart’s father was a druggist in Paisley.

 Dr. Urquhart returned to Scotland for his formal medical training.
 He graduated from the Royal College of Physicians of Edinburgh in 1883.
 Dr. Urquhart’s name appears on birth and death records in the Merlin area as early as 1881 .
 He was known to see patients in the surrounding area’s of Romney and Raleigh Townships.
 Dr. Urquhart advertised his medical practice in Merlin in the 1885 Ontario Business Directory and Gazetteer.

 According to the 1900 U.S. Census Dr. and Mrs. Urquhart were residing at 56 North Ave., in Rochester, New York and 10 years later they were still in Rochester, but residing at 442 Monroe Avenue.
 In the Rochester, New York “Societies and Associations” catalogue (Volume 35), Dr. Urquhart is listed as the physician for the Scottish Society.